kierdavis/site/pages/index.md

 that putting crappily-formatted knowledge out there is preferable to not putting anything out there at all.

 What does this mean?
-It means these ports are a continuous work in progress, as opposed to being "published" at some specific point in time.
+It means these posts are a continuous work in progress, as opposed to being "published" at some specific point in time.
 Expect bullet points, too-much-coffee ramblings, and sections that don't really follow from one another, until I happen to re-read it a few years later and realise a